Things to see and do at Bletchley Park

 Families visiting Bletchley Park can expect an exciting, fun-filled day, exploring the collections and discovering all about the secretive codebreakers that worked here during World War Two.

-On arrival, pick up one of our top secret mission packs which will guide you to our ‘must-see’ highlights, whilst providing you with activities and fun facts for all the family to enjoy.
+On arrival, pick up one of our top secret mission packs for £1 which will guide you to our ‘must-see’ highlights, whilst providing you with activities and fun facts for all the family to enjoy.

 With so much to see and do, we think you’ll need more than just one day to visit us which is why your admission ticket offers unlimited free returns for a year.
 This means you can return again and again without any additional charge.